AbbyZhai/Container-Vessel-Port-Dwell-Time-Prediction-Project/README.md

 We've built the final model over three different types of algorithms: a)Linear Regression; b)Random Forest Regressor; and c)CatBoost Regressor and selected the most accurate one for detailed analysis.

-For model training, We used 10-fold cross validation over the training dataset for hyperparameters tuning and trained the models with the best hyperparameters.
+For model training, We used 10-fold cross-validation over the training dataset for hyperparameters tuning and trained the models with the best hyperparameters.
 The table below is the comparison of each model measured using the Mean Absolute Error (MAE).

 <img src="Images/model_evaluation.png" alt="model_evaluation" width="800"/>
 <!-- ![model_evaluation](Images/model_evaluation.png) -->